Flagship, icon, legend

 And yet…and yet, despite all the time and effort it takes to make, despite its complexity, cost and the added expense required to get it up and running, Nautilus remains, as we said at the start, an icon of our brand.
 We’ve been making it for almost 30 years and even today, it’s still a special thing to behold.
 Unlike 808, it wasn’t designed to hit a sound pressure level target; unlike 801, it was never intended to be both wonderfully accurate and robust enough to cope with the demands of studio life.
 Nautilus is far too fragile – and being honest, fussy – to stand up to that sort of rigour.
 It’s the ultimate exotic, rare, demanding but fabulously rewarding for those that can afford it and accommodate its foibles.
 It was designed to the best speaker anyone had ever heard, full stop.
 And remarkably, some of its devotees would argue that after all these years, it still is.

 We’ll leave you with one last thought.
 We’re often asked why we don’t put a diamond tweeter into Nautilus.
 The answer, of course, is that simply changing the tweeter alone wouldn’t work: remember, Dic’s original design called for identical cone materials across all the drive units precisely because that ensured no audible transition in character across the frequency range.
 So in other words, putting a diamond tweeter into Nautilus would also mean developing three other larger diamond domes, including a 30cm (12in) diamond bass cone.
-Well, that’s just say ‘that’s not going to happen’ and leave that one there, shall we…
+Well, let's just say ‘that’s not going to happen’ and leave that one there, shall we…